 Unique to the hunter division is the braiding of the forelock, mane, and tail.
 Since turnout is paramount in showmanship, 4-Hers should learn to braid their project horse and present a braided, well trained horse for presentation in the showmanship class.
-Exhibitors should show in a clean bridle.
+Exhibitors should show in a clean bridle and exhibitors must wear a helmet.